wso2/pivotal-cf-apim/bosh-release/README.md

 # WSO2 API Manager BOSH Release

 A BOSH release for deploying WSO2 API Manager 2.1.0 with Analytics on BOSH Director.

 ## Quick Start Guide

+This deploys API Manager and Analytics on 2 seperate VMs, and starts MySQL as a docker container.

 1. Install [bosh v2][1], ruby, VirtualBox, git client, mysql client (5.7) and docker.
 2. Create a directory (say `apim`) and copy following binaries in to it.
 Make sure to have exact versions as they are used in the scripts.